darylldan/lolcode_interpreter/README.md

         - ✅ All - Daryll
         - ✅ Any - Daryll
         - ✅ String Concatenation - Daryll
-- [ ] Typecasting (Two methods) - France
+- ✅ Typecasting (Two methods) - France
-- [ ] Assignment Statement - France
+- ✅ Assignment Statement - France
 - ✅  If-Then Statement - France
 - ✅ Switch-Case Statement (Invloves terminator/break/`GTFO`) - Daryll (wacky implementation nito HAHAHAAH)
 - ✅  Loops (Invloves terminator/break/`GTFO`)
 - ✅ Functions (Invloves terminator/break/`GTFO` and return statement `FOUND YR`) - Daryll

 ## Easily Implementable Bonuses
-- [ ] Special character in yarn
+- [x] Special character in yarn
-- [ ] Suppress newline of output by ending visible statememnt with a `!`
+- [ ] Suppress newline of output by ending visible statememnt with a `!` (tinatamad p aq sorry wahahaha pero it involves ammending yung lexer to accept `!`, then ammending yung parser to accept `!`, and to update the semantincs such that if `!` is present, no need to add newline. imomodify din yung ano, class structure ng visible if iimplement e2)

 ## Todo
-- Clean up debug print statements
+- [ ] Clean up debug print statements
-- Check every usage of `self.is_literal` in parser, there must be a string delimiter case catcher everytime the said function is called.
+- [ ] Check every usage of `self.is_literal` in parser, there must be a string delimiter case catcher everytime the said function is called.
-- Gawing darkmode yung terminal HAHAHAHA
+- [ ]Gawing darkmode yung terminal HAHAHAHA
-- Have a flag that will tell the semantic analyzer na wag na mag proceed pag nag error na yung sa parser.
+- [ ] Have a flag that will tell the semantic analyzer na wag na mag proceed pag nag error na yung sa parser.
-- Make it such that symbol table in the UI is being updated everytime it is modified.
+- [ ]Make it such that symbol table in the UI is being updated everytime it is modified.

 ## Bugs on Testcases